 - to review preparations for the ordinary and extraordinary meeting;

 - and to provide guidance to the Secretariat of the Convention and making adjustments in the programme and budget as necessary within the framework of the decisions made by the meetings

-Currently, the Members of the Bureau as elected in August, 2018 by the Heads of Delegation to the NInth Conference of Parties to the Nairobi Convention:
+Currently, the Members of the Bureau as elected in August, 2018 by the Heads of Delegation to the Ninth Conference of Parties to the Nairobi Convention are:

 - Government of Kenya – Chair (represented by Cabinet Secretary for Environment, Water and Natural Resources, H.E.
 Keriako Tobiko)